soixantecircuits/piano/README.md

 You can also choose to create your own animations, and thus just use the classes toggled by piano to trigger them.

-### Tactile events
+### Touch events

-Piano's support for tactile events is still in development (I know, for a virtual keyboard destined to touchscreens, it's kinda lame ...).
-However, it should work (though not ideally and efficiently) with the browser emulation of the `click` event on touchscreens.
-You can also define your own event to listen to in the initialization : `piano.init('touchstart')` for example (default is `'click'`).

-This will be optimized very soon.
-If you have any ideas, suggestions, or even want to get your hands dirty hand submit a PR, you are more than welcome !
+For optimal touch support, we suggests you use [`pointerup` or `pointerdown`](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent) event when initializing piano.
+This is preferred because it can catch touch and mouse events in the same event, and will handle long tap, when `touchdown`/`touchup` will lose focus at some point and won't trigger the event.

+Default piano instance is initialized with `pointerup` for Chrome (and thus Electron), and `['click', 'touchdown']` for others.
+Of course, you can override this in the [options](#options).

 ## Options

-You can pass options to your `piano.init()` call.
+You can pass options to your `new Piano()` call.
 Here they are:
-- trigger: **Array** of event triggers you want Piano to react
+- triggerEvents: **Array** of event triggers you want Piano to react (see [Touch events](#touch-events))
 - slideContent: **bool** [true, false], _default to false_.
 Allow to define if the content should _slide_
 - slideContainer: **string** ['.demo-container'], _no default_.
 Allow to define the part of the DOM you want to _slide_
 - onHidden: **function**, _default to empty function_.
 Allow to call a function when the keyboard is hidden
 - onBeforeHidden: **function**, _default to empty function_.
 Allow to call a function before the keyboard is hidden

-## Demo
-Juste open index.html in your favorite browser and check it out !

-Or you can check it out [here](http://soixantecircuits.github.io/piano).

 ## Layouts
 *Soon.*